-- Site Manager, will monitor the day-to-day management of the site, including legal and environmental responsibilities, site health and safety, and to ensure adherence to the CoCP, CEMP and all approved method statements and the Development Consent Order (DCO).
+- Site Manager, will monitor the day-to-day management of the site, including legal and environmental responsibilities, site health and safety, and to ensure adherence to the CoCP, CEMP and all approved method statements and the DCO.
 The Site Manager will be responsible for ensuring that all site staff receive a briefing on the CoCP, CEMP and other planning conditions as part of their site induction and are aware of their roles and responsibilities in fulfilling the requirements of the CoCP. - The Principal Contractor's Waste & Environmental Manager (if necessary), shall carefully plan the works, and those of their sub-Contractors.
 The Principal Contractor will provide these details in a Health and Safety Plan (as required under the Construction (Design and Management) Regulations (CDM) 2015).
-The Principal Contractor and sub-Contractors will be required to adhere to the CoCP. - Site Staff will have an obligation under Duty of Care to follow training, inductions, method statements, briefings and toolbox talks.
+The Principal Contractor and sub-Contractors will be required to adhere to the CoCP.